Are we done with object recognition? The iCub robot's perspective

 \subsection{Transfer Learning Techniques}

-Deep learning methods typically require very large datasets to be successfully trained.
-While this could in principle prevent their applicability to problems where training data is scarce, recent empirical evidence has shown that knowledge acquired by training a network on a large-scale problem can be ``transferred'' to the new domain.
-Different approaches to implement this strategy have been proposed in the literature.
-In this section we review two of the most well-established method, which we empirically assess in our experiments, namely {\em feature extraction} and {\em fine-tuning}.
+The need for large datasets to successfully train deep CNNs could in principle prevent their applicability to problems where training data is scarce.
+However, recent empirical evidence has shown that the knowledge learned by a CNN on a large-scale problem can be ``transferred'' to multiple domains.
+In this section we review two of the most well-established methods which we empirically assess in our experiments, namely {\em feature extraction} and {\em fine-tuning}.